openpnp/openpnp/Contact-Probing-Nozzle.md

 ![Probing Triggers](https://user-images.githubusercontent.com/9963310/113590798-6102bd00-9633-11eb-83df-8fc04a234680.png)

 * **Off** switches off any probing.
 * **Once** probes for a Z offset only once.
-The offset is stored in the configuration (machine.xml).
+The offset is stored in the configuration (`machine.xml`).
+Note, be mindful of this setting.
+Z offsets from the first probe will applied quietly, long after probing once.
+Look for applied offsets in the log (search for "applies feeder" or "applies part").
 * **AfterHoming** probes for fresh Z offsets once after homing the machine.
 * **Each Time** probes for Z offsets in all picks/placements.
 This is the most tolerant setting, but also likely the slowest.
-It can even equalize feeders (in pick) or the PCB (in placement) that are not planar (a bit like Z probing on a 3D printer).
+It can even equalize feeders and/or a PCB that are not planar in Z (a bit like Z probing on a 3D printer).

 **Calibration Z Offset** shows the last Z calibration result for this nozzle with the current nozzle tip attached.
 See also the Nozzle Tip Probing Configuration.